AthinaKyriakou/Kafka-TelSol/README.md

 ```bash
 git clone https://github.com/AthinaKyriakou/kafka-telsol.git
 cd kafka-telsol
 ```

+## Start Playing

+Open a terminal into the *kafka-telsol* directory.

-### 3. Docker Compose
+### 1. Start your containers with Docker Compose

-1. Bring the Docker Compose up.
+1. Run Docker Compose on a terminal.
 The first time it runs for long...
 ```bash
 docker-compose up -d
 ```